 Fill out the application and turn it in by the deadline stated on it.
 You must prove your income is low enough to get Charity Care.
-You must turn in proof, such as copies of:

 To make sure the hospital reviews your application and documents in a timely manner, you should: